 - Overpronation at the foot where the foot rolls in or flattens.
 This can cause the bones of the forefoot to compress the nerve over time.

-Nerves that transmit messages to the brain from the toes pass between the metatarsal bones of the foot.
-If the arch in the foot is weak then this can cause the metatarsal bones to pinch the nerve causing it to become inflamed.
-This is most likely to happen between the 3rd and 4th bones causing pain or numb sensation on the inside of the two toes that the nerve supplies.
+Nerves which transmit messages to the brain from the toes pass between the metatarsal bones in the foot.
+If the arch in the foot is weak then this can cause the metatarsal bones to pinch the nerve.
+This causes it to become inflamed.
+Once it becomes inflamed, the tissues thicken, making impingement more likely.
+It’s a vicious circle.

-Sometimes it is caused by a neuroma or benign tumour on the plantar digital nerves but it is not a true neuroma but more of swelling of the nerves.
+- Sometimes it is caused by benign tumour on the plantar digital nerves.
+However, this is not a true neuroma, more of a swelling of the nerves.

 What can the patient do?

 - Orthotic inserts may be required to correct any biomechanical dysfunction of the foot.

 What can a sports injury specialist do?

 - Reducing the inflammation and any swelling will allow more space for the nerve and reduce pressure and pain.

 Surgery for Morton’s neuroma consists of either a decompression, where more space is created for the nerve or a resection, where this part of the nerve is removed completely.
 This will result in some permanent minor numbness.
 Success rates for surgical procedures to treat Morton’s neuroma have a high success rate.